 5. Engage others for support

 Sharing your adventures and progress may inspire others.
 I’ve “converted” a number of other coworkers so far.
-I enjoy sharing this passion and inspiring others to find their own ways to incorporate fitness and avoid sitting as much during the work day.
+I enjoy sharing this passion and inspiring others to find their own ways to incorporate fitness and avoid sitting as much during the workday.
 And once you publicly commit and have “workout buddies”, you’re more likely to keep the new routines going.
+No one said that exercise was going to be easy, but it is not impossible to achieve a goal.
+Others may need a bit more motivation, but in time, hopefully, people will see how important this could be for them and be a stepping stone to achieving these goals.

 Share your workplace inspiration